Yascherka-dev/QA-101/exercises/chapter-1-foundations.md

 Before moving to "Types of Tests," make sure you:
 - [ ] Understand what QA is
 - [ ] Know QA's role in Scrum
-- [ ] Understand shift-left testing
+- [ ] Understand early testing (testing when features are ready, not waiting)
 - [ ] Can explain QA vs Testing

 **If yes, proceed to Chapter 2!**